Adamskoullos/TraderDashboards/README.md

 - Testimonial carousel near the bottom of home page
 - Call to action contact and subscribe buttons at the bottom of home (landing page)
 - Contact and Subscribe pages to have a fixed background image
+- Contact page to have Google maps iframe
 - Charting widgets embedded from 3rd party sources
 - Live news feed widget from 3rd party news aggregator
 - Live economic calendar widget from 3rd party